daver64/rpascal/README.md

 A Pascal-to-C++ transpiler targeting Turbo Pascal 7 compatibility.

-⚠️ **Alpha Software Notice**: RPascal is currently in alpha development.
-While it successfully compiles and runs many Pascal programs, it should not be considered production-ready or feature-complete.
+⚠️ **Beta Software Notice**: RPascal is currently in beta development with 85-90% Turbo Pascal 7 compatibility.
+It successfully compiles and runs the vast majority of Pascal programs, with comprehensive test coverage demonstrating reliable core functionality.
+While suitable for many practical applications, continue to test thoroughly for production use.

 ## Overview